wfxronald/token-handler-js-assistant/README.md

    }
    ```
    Note: This is just a simplified example.
 The timeout has to be cleared properly (before every refresh, or before logout).

+## Cookie Security

+- `SameSite=Strict` cookies are sent to APIs, which cannot be sent from malicious sites
+- to ensure that only precise whitelisted origins can send cookies to APIs, a `token-handler-version: 1` header is
+  sent by this library on every request to the OAuth Agent.
+In cross-origin deployments this ensures that a CORS pre-flight
+  request authorizes access.
+SPA developers may be required to send this header to token handler proxies as well (refer
+  to the token handler proxy documentation for details).